In the Bible, repentance means “to change your mind.”

 The Gospel of John never uses the words "repent" and "repentance."
 Instead the Gospel of John uses the words "faith" and "believe" 98 times.
-That is because when a sinner accepts, believes on, receives Jesus Christ as His Savior, he has repented, he has changed his mind.
+That is because when a sinner accepts, puts his faith in, believes on, receives Jesus Christ as His Savior, he has repented, he has changed his mind.

 Changing your mind leads to faith in Jesus Christ.
-To believe on Jesus as Savior means that the one who believes has also repented or changed his mind.
+To believe on Jesus Christ as your Savior means that the one who believes has also repented or changed his mind.
 When you change your mind about sin and the Savior, when you trust Jesus Christ as the payment for your sins, at that moment you are saved.

 Lordship Salvation is the false teaching that sinners must turn from or forsake all their actual sins before they can be saved.
 As we have noted above, that is not the teaching of Jesus.
 The Bible does not teach that anyone has to turn from all his sins to get saved.
 In two thousand years, NO ONE on earth ever turned from all his sins before they got saved or after they got saved.
 Yes, after you get saved, there will be a turning from sin but turning from all your sins is not a prerequisite for getting saved or staying saved and it is not a guide as to whether or not you got saved.

 Please don’t misunderstand.
 When you repent (change your mind) and trust Jesus Christ as your Savior, that will change your life.
 You will feel differently about your sins and you will begin to turn from and forsake your sins as God draws you into closer fellowship with Him.
 That is a process the Bible calls sanctification.

 But sanctification comes after you get saved.
 Turning from your sins or forsaking your sins isn’t the way to get saved or stay saved.
 You could forsake every sin and live a sinless life from now until the day you die.
-But if you never trusted Jesus Christ as your Savior, turning from all your sins and quitting all your sins would not get you into heaven.
+But if you never trusted Jesus Christ as your Savior, turning from all your sins and quitting all your sins would not save you or get you into heaven.